HusarzVTF/SQL/readme.md

 * ![Break even point calculator](<Schematy/Ope/Stored Procedures/uspBEP_Kalkulator>)

- Break event point gives answer how much a company needs to sell to cover all costs (fixed and variable which refers to the volume of production).
+ Break event point gives answer how much a company needs to sell to cover all costs (fixed and variable which refers to the volume of production). <br />
- When production is greater then estimated by BEP company is earning profit.
+ When production is greater then estimated by BEP company is earning profit. <br />
- In some cases it is good to have a better precision and more flexible simulation.
+ In some cases it is good to have a better precision and more flexible simulation. <br />
- Especially when we have more than one product with different margin levels and supply prices.
+ Especially when we have more than one product with different margin levels and supply prices. <br />
- All calculations are in current margin levels, supply prices and costs.
+ All calculations are in current margin levels, supply prices and costs. <br />
- BEP calculator is useful tool to answer questions like:
+ BEP calculator is useful tool to answer questions like: <br />
- "How much litres of fuel type one we need to sell in current prices and in provided period of time, if we sell one hundred litres of fuel type two and three or if we want to cover half fixed costs by selling fuel two."
+ "How much litres of fuel type one we need to sell in current prices and in provided period of time, <br />
+ if we sell one hundred litres of fuel type two and three or if we want to cover half fixed costs by selling fuel two." <br />
- We are able to provide such parameters:
+ We are able to provide such parameters:  <br />
- - period of time
+ - period of time <br />
- - fuel/s
+ - fuel/s <br />
- - quantity for fuels or percentage of costs to cover
+ - quantity for fuels or percentage of costs to cover <br />

- Which are represented by such parameters in BEP_Kalk stored procedure:
+ Which are represented by such parameters in BEP_Kalk stored procedure: <br />

  	@od = '2020-03-01',
 	@do = '2024-12-31',